 The love between Jess and Moss is so pure as well.
 Only once in our life times do we experience a companionship like that, and that is something we hold on to forever.
 For Moss, this has come at a tender age and I think his self discovery is subtly, but skillfully, shown.
 I think the microscope and the bugs is another great visual metaphor, representing the self-discovery of Moss in the environment that surrounds him.

 Is this an experimental film?
-I would actually say no. I think the film’s messages and characters are very clear, and its progression is very clear.
-It does use a wide range of metaphorical images representing certain aspects of our characters and situations, but the main points of the film are visible.
+I would say no. I think the film’s messages and characters are very clear, and its progression is very clear.
+It uses a wide range of metaphorical images representing certain aspects of our characters and situations, but the film’s main points are visible.
 I would say it is technically experimental, in the terms that the visuals and camera work are but, as a whole, I would say no. I’d say it’s an abstractionist Coming-of-Age drama.

 The ending was just so picturesque as well.
-Their acceptance of both who they are and of the misfortunes in their lives, are represented in such an elegant manner.
+Their acceptance of both who they are and of their lives’ misfortunes are represented in such an elegant manner.
 The fireworks at the end are almost a congratulatory celebration of this acceptance, the new memories they are about to create and also are a gorgeous representation of their love.

 Lastly, I thought the acting was just brilliant.
 So raw, and so real.
 I think the fact that Clay Jeter was able to capture these moments in such a manner is a real testament to his abilities as a director.
 There was not one moment where I didn’t feel or believe the connection between the two characters.
 The chemistry was perfect.
 Two very talented actors in Sarah Hagan and Austin Vickers.

-Overall, a film that I thought was incredibly moving and beautiful in so many ways.
+Overall, I thought a film was incredibly moving and beautiful in so many ways.
 I thought 80 minutes was a perfect runtime as well.

 PhoenixEast’s Rating System: